manrajgrover/RAKE-Algorithm/README.md

 Implementation Of RAKE Algorithm using Python

-Can be extended to summarize text based on Phrase Score.
+Can be extended to summarize text based on Phrase Score.(To be done)